-Ole Gunnar Solskjaer three year reign as the Manchester United manager came to an end on Monday.
+Ole Gunnar Solskjaer three year reign as the Manchester United manager came to an end last month.

 The Norwegian was first appointed on an interim basis but the club handed him a permanent deal after steadying the ship.
 In his tenure, he spent around £400million on new players but how have his players fared at Old Trafford?